ProGamerGov/captum/README.md

 ## Getting Started

-Please see the provided tutorials for more information.
+Please see the provided tutorials located in `tutorials/optimviz` for more information.

 ## License
 Captum is BSD licensed, as found in the [LICENSE](LICENSE) file.